-Bob Rule, forward for original Sonics team, dies at 75
+Bob Rule, star center for expansion Sonics team, dies at 75

 On Nov.
 8, 1968, Rule exploded for 37 points on 14-for-28 shooting to topple Bill Russell and the Boston Celtics 114-112.

 “Bob could score, no question about that,” Wilkens said.
-“We tried to help bob because he was such a good offensive player.
+“We tried to help Bob, because he was such a good offensive player.
 We set little screens to free him.
-He had tremendous hands, he could grip the ball like a grapefruit.”
+He had tremendous hands; he could grip the ball like a grapefruit.”

 During the 1969-70 season, Rule gained national prominence while averaging 24.6 points and 10.6 rebounds.
-He garnered a spot in the 1970 NBA All-Star Game and became the third Sonics All-Star following Walt Hazzard (1968) and Wilkens (1969).
+He garnered a spot in the 1970 NBA All-Star Game and became the third Sonics All-Star, following Walt Hazzard (1968) and Wilkens (1969).

-Four games into the 1970-71 season, Rule’s season ended after tearing his Achilles’ tendon and was never the same again.
-He averagd 29.8 points that season.
+Four games into the 1970-71 season, Rule’s season ended after he tore his Achilles’ tendon and he was never the same again.
+He averaged 29.8 points that season.

 “It was tough,” Wilkens said.
 “He certainly wanted to recover, he knew he had a good future.
 I never saw him healthy again.”

-Note: This story has been updated from the original with a correct photo of Bob Rule.